 3. Is suppression always negative?

 Not necessarily.
-While it can be harmful emotionally, suppression can also be helpful, like suppressing pain or harmful behavior.
+While emotional suppression can be harmful in some situations, suppression can also be helpful—such as suppressing pain, managing inflammation, or preventing harmful behavior.

 4. Can information be suppressed?